 Peyton had the Chicken and Biscuit, which was was just that, two pieces of fried chicken with a biscuit and fries.
 I opted for the Spinach Quiche with creamy goat cheese and thyme, served with fries and a side salad.
 The prices were steep, but we both enjoyed Josephine’s food and dining experience.

-5. McDougal’s Chicken Fingers & Wings
+5. McDougal’s Chicken Fingers & Wings, Belmont/Hillsboro Village

 If you love chicken, as my daughters do, this is the place for you.
 McDougal’s Chicken Fingers & Wings is located in the Belmont/Hillsboro Village neighborhood.
 McDougal’s knows how to do chicken right; you can get it in wing or chicken strip form, fried, grilled, or tossed in a sauce.
 The fresh hand-cut fries were phenomenal and the homemade dipping sauce was a must.
-Everything about this restaurant was super casual and affordable.
+Everything about this restaurant is super casual and affordable.